We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 HeadSpin is the world’s first Connected Intelligence Platform™ that provides Web, Mobile, IoT, and 5G solutions to unify testing, monitoring, and analytics across applications, devices, and networks.
 HeadSpin empowers development, QA, operations, and network teams to optimize connected experiences and ensure digital business success.

 Aternity is ranked 3rd in Mobile APM with 12 reviews while HeadSpin is ranked 5th in Mobile APM with 1 review.
 Aternity is rated 8.2, while HeadSpin is rated 8.0.
 The top reviewer of Aternity writes "Not only helped us know which devices to refresh, but helped us determine if a refresh was even necessary, with factual data".
 On the other hand, the top reviewer of HeadSpin writes "The first connected intelligence platform that is easy to use for testing mobile devices".
-Aternity is most compared with Nexthink, Dynatrace, AppDynamics, SysTrack and Splunk, whereas HeadSpin is most compared with Perfecto, BrowserStack, Sauce Labs, Kobiton Mobile Device Testing and AWS Device Farm.
+Aternity is most compared with Nexthink, Dynatrace, AppDynamics, SysTrack and Splunk, whereas HeadSpin is most compared with Perfecto, BrowserStack, Sauce Labs, AWS Device Farm and Kobiton Mobile Device Testing.

 See our list of best Mobile APM vendors.